I’ve been shooting safely since mid June 2020 & will continue to do so throughout November.

 - The way I shoot means we will be 2m apart when shooting, inside or out.

-- The studio is well ventilated anyway, but as long as the weather is good, the windows will be open & we’ll also have a fan running.
+- The studio is well ventilated anyway, but the windows will be open & we’ll also have a fan running.

 - I normally shoot 1 person a day, so there will not be overlap between any client.